 Pressure induced attic ventilation ie: attic fans, solar fans or other systems that mitigate moisture amounts may be necessary due to certain conditions found within some buildings.
 However the pressure increase or decrease of the ambient air of the living space may affect the performance of and/or venting of gas appliances or fireplaces when in use creating conditions may be hazardous to your health.
 These are designed systems that should be installed by a qualified contractor.

 5.3 MECHANICAL VENTILATION SYSTEMS

-The visible portions of the air duct for the bathroom fan is properly installed and is performing its intended function.
+The visible portions of the air ducts for the bathroom fans are properly installed and are performing their intended function.